yalmip/yalmip.github.io/yalmip/tutorials/sumofsquaresprogramming.md

 solvesos(F);
 ````

-The sum-of-squares decomposition is extracted with the command [Commands.sosd | sosd].
+The sum-of-squares decomposition is extracted with the command [sosd].

 ````matlab
 h = sosd(F);